telvis07/RepData_PeerAssessment1/PA1_template.md

   }
 ```

 Generate a new histogram, median and mean for the imputed data.
 Using this technique, the mean and median are nearly identical to the values with `NA` values removed.
-This makes sense since I inserted a bunch of values that equal the mean.
+This makes sense since I inserted a values that are equal the mean.

 ```r